lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/Reproducibility.md

 Now that we have our cleaned data from the previous section, we can change focus into Power BI, which is where all our visuals are being created and stored in dashboards.

-From here, we will start by downloading the "Environmental_Metrics" PBI file, which can be found in our Git Repository under "PowerBI" -> "Metrics_Dashboards" -> "Environmental_Metrics.pbix"
+From here, we will start by downloading the "Grand_Rapids_Environment_Dashboard" PBI file, which can be found here: [Environment_Dashboard](https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact/blob/main/PowerBI/Metrics_Dashboards/Grand_Rapids_Environment_Dashboard.pbix)

-When using the downloaded "Environmental_Metrics" PBI file, everything will already be preloaded into the file, meaning that all data files used to create the visuals are already imported and the visuals already created.
+When using the downloaded PBI file, everything will already be preloaded into the file, meaning that all data files used to create the visuals are already imported and the visuals already created.

 When opening this file, it will open right onto one of the dashboards.
 If you navigate to the "Air Quality Index - Year by Year" dashboard, it will show what the desired visual is meant to look like in the top left of the dashboard.